unosquare/sshdeploy/README.md

                     signal that the files are ready to be deployed.
 Once the deployemtn is completed, the file is deleted.

-  -s, --source      Required.
+  -s, --source      ( By default sshdeploy looks for he most recently modified directory).
 The source path for the files to transfer

   -t, --target      Required.
 The target path of the files to transfer